AugustVIII/Face-Detection-Telegram-Bot/README.md

 # FaceEmotion-Recognition
-Face and emotion recognition with YOLOv4
+Face and emotion recognition with YOLOv4 and custom dataset